Sunday, January 24, 2016

 Debbie Reynolds as Frances Liberace

 Celebrity biopics have been around so long that they’ve ceased being a categorization and have evolved into their own genre.
-But since real life rarely occurs in perfect three-act format, the fashioning of a coherent, workable narrative out of the often haphazard and random events of a public figure’s life often proves to be an obstacle for screenwriters that is not easily surmounted.
+But since real life rarely occurs in perfect three-act format, the fashioning of a coherent, workable narrative out of the often haphazard and random events of a public figure’s life frequently proves to be an obstacle for screenwriters that is not easily surmounted.
 Hence, most film bios rely on the serviceable but grossly overused rags-to-riches trope:

-Initial struggle followed by success, then disenchantment followed by downward career spiral, all of it culminating on a note of ultimate redemption.
+Initial struggle followed by success, then disenchantment followed by a downward career spiral, all of it culminating on a note of ultimate redemption.
 A format as fixed and set in concrete as the footprints outside Grauman’s Chinese Theater.

 Cheyenne Jackson as Liberace protege Billy Leatherwood

-I don't look to biographical films for documentary accuracy and adherence to facts, but it's frustrating when a bio appears hellbent on mythologizing its subject by skirting unpleasant truths.
-Similarly, I find dirt-only hatchet jobs to be as inherently dishonest and rose-colored as hagiographies.
-What I get excited about is when a filmmaker, in chronicling the life of a public figure, is able to seize upon a unique perspective which casts the work and life of the individual in broader context.
-To comment upon the difference between art and artifice, or perhaps hold up a mirror into which we, as a culture, can gaze and perhaps see something of ourselves reflected back.
-Something that might even indicate how we have played a part in making this individual a notable in the first place.
+What I get excited about is when a filmmaker, in chronicling the life of a public figure, is able to seize upon a unique perspective that casts the work and life of the individual in a broader context.
+To comment upon the difference between art and artifice, image and identity, or perhaps, hold up a mirror into which we, as a culture, can gaze and perhaps see something of ourselves reflected back.
+Something that might even suggest how we have contributed to making this individual notable in the first place.

 The late Ken Russell, whose rhapsodically operatic films about the lives of classical composers gloriously transcended the usual “and then they wrote….” clichés, was a master of this.
 One can only imagine what a field day he would have had with Liberace’s excessive, troubled, and sequined-encrusted life.